Rick Hansen on Making Accessible Buildings The New Global Standard

 “It’s much easier to make these adaptations in the workplace than you would think.”

 Providing universal access to safe, inclusive, and accessible public spaces ensures that everyone is able to participate and live to their full potential.
-Now’s the time to educate and certify developers, building managers, architects, and all those responsible for transforming our landscapes to include inclusive spaces, before the community comes knocking.
+Now’s the time to educate developers, building managers, architects, and all those responsible for transforming our landscapes to include inclusive spaces, before the community comes knocking.

 About Rick Hansen